 For a Germany that is Open to the World

-And one more request: Do not hold employees and students who have personal ties to crisis regions responsible for the political situation.
-Some people who have such a connection due to their nationality, religion or origin cannot represent entire population groups or the attitude of governments.
-Some people want to talk and exchange views and take a clear stance - others do not.
-We have to respect that.
+Therefore our request: Conduct conversations mindfully and do not hold staff and students who have personal connections to crisis regions liable for the political situation on the ground!
+People who have a special connection to a region due to their nationality, religion or origin do not represent entire (population) groups or the attitude of governments.
+Do not force anyone to take a stand on behalf of governments, religions or groups to which they ascribe an affiliation.
+Some people want to talk and exchange views – others do not.
+Both must be respected equally.

 Psychosocial Counseling Center

-The Psychosocial Counseling Center for Students (PSB) of the Studierendenwerk Osnabrück is an open service that is available to all students at Osnabrück University.
+The Psychosocial Counseling Center for Students (PSB) of the Osnabrück Student Services is an open service that is available to all students of Osnabrück University.
 Counseling sessions are strictly confidential and free of charge.

 Equal Opportunities Office